Kishikawa1286/long-text-summarizer/README.md

 ## Usage

-1. Copy text to be summarized to the file specified in .env
+1. Copy text to be summarized to the file specified in `.env`
 2. Run `yarn run start`

 ## Example

 ### Input

-Input (content of `/workspaces/long-text-summarizer/text.txt` that is specified in `.env`) is
+Input (content of `/workspaces/long-text-summarizer/text.txt` in `.env`) is

 <details>
 <summary>Input Text</summary>